Debug a MySQL function

 Debug the function

-Note that if the debug engine is not deployed on the server, you will get such a notification.
-In this case, just click Deploy.
+If the debug engine is not deployed on the server, the following notification appears.
+To proceed, click Deploy.

-1. In Database Explorer, right-click the GetFirstDayOfMonth function, point to Compile, and click Compile for Debugging.
+1. In Database Explorer, right-click the GetFirstDayOfMonth function and select Compile > Compile for Debugging.
 Then click OK.

 Debug notification

-3. In Database Explorer, double-click the procedure and right-click SET TimeSheetDate = GetFirstDayOfMonth(DateFrom); in the editor of procedures.
-Then click Insert Breakpoint:
+3. In Database Explorer, double-click the procedure and navigate to the SQL tab of the stored procedure editor.

-5. On the Debug toolbar, click Start Debugging and enter the necessary values of the input parameters for the procedure.
-And then click OK:
+6. On the Debug toolbar, click Start Debugging and enter the necessary values for the input parameters.
+Then click OK.

-6. To monitor the DateFrom and TimeSheetDate values while stepping through the code, you can add these variables to the Watches list.
+7. To monitor the DateFrom and TimeSheetDate values while stepping through the code, add these variables to the Watches list:

 Add Watch